Top 5 – Lighthouses Worth Visiting in Gaspésie

 With over 700 km of coastline, it is not surprising that Gaspésie is home to 14 lighthouses!
 Here are 5 that are particularly worth visiting.

-La Martre Lighthouse and lighthouse museum
+La Martre Lighthouse

 An iconic landmark in Gaspésie, the Martre Lighthouse is painted entirely red, with the exception of a white stripe on its north side.
 Another notable feature: the staircase leading to the top is straight up rather than in the usual spiral.
 Visit the lighthouse to climb to the top and find out more!
 You can also tour the museum on site to learn more about lighthouses.

 The unique Pointe-à-la-Renommée Lighthouse is well worth the short detour on a gravel road to visit it.
 Located on a mountainside, the lighthouse offers a stunning view of the sea.
 Its claim to fame is that it is the most travelled lighthouse in the world, since it was returned here in 1997 from the Port of Québec after 20 years of exile.
 This site was also home to North America’s first maritime radio station, the Marconi station, built in 1904.

 At 34 metres high, the Cap-des-Rosiers Lighthouse is the tallest in Canada!
 Located on a cliff, it offers a magnificent view of the surrounding area.
 With a little luck, you may spot whales in the distance.

 Located at the tip of Cap-Gaspé in Forillon National Park, this small white lighthouse with a red roof offers one of the best views around.
 After all, there is no need to be tall when you are at the top of a cliff—the important thing is to be seen!